You’re Not Bad at Mindfulness - Just Misinformed

 If any of these thoughts sound familiar, you're not alone.
 Millions of people believe they're "bad at mindfulness" when the real problem isn't their ability.
 It's how mindfulness has been misrepresented in modern culture.

-The mindfulness industry has created a subtle but pervasive myth: that successful practice means achieving a calm, clear, focused mind.
+The mainstream mindfulness industry has created a subtle but pervasive myth: that successful practice means achieving a calm, clear, focused mind.
 This misconception has turned a practice of acceptance into another performance metric, leaving countless people feeling like failures when their minds naturally wander or emotions arise.

 The truth?
 You're not bad at mindfulness.
 You've just been given the wrong definition of what it means to practice.